wz30/Build-a-meetup-tutorial/README.md

 - develop basic app frame to get all meetups info in react native.
 - Note: the repo has all the code and I ignore the node_modules.
 SO if you want to run the part 1 project, need to configure node_nodules first
 - Problems I met:
-  - no mogodb database installed first
+  - no mogodb database installed first (i am using mongodb community in macOS [https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/])
   - in url request: there should be http rather than http.

 - reference [https://www.youtube.com/watch?v=qmNPpoVkY2Y]